ART 340: Practicum in Art Education, Dr. Richard Bay, Art Education Intervention,McHarg Elementary School, Radford.

 PEAC 200 (all sections) - Through examining a number major issues associated with the discipline of peace studies, this course introduces students both to the important contemporary discipline of peace studies and to the major international and global issues associated with the human quest for a more just and peaceful world order.
 Through studying the cental international and global issues confronting humankind in the 21 st century, students learn to engage in careful and sustained reflection on some of the major problems confronting humankind today, as well as on the issues of conflict management at the international level, and, finally, on their personal roles and responsibilities as world citizens.

-PHSC 450, Artic Geophysics, Dr. Rhett Herman - Purpose of the Artic Geophysics class is to immerse students in the global research effort on the impact of human activity on the energy balance on the artic sea ice.
+PHSC 450, Artic Geophysics, (Section 01) Dr. Rhett Herman - Purpose of the Artic Geophysics class is to immerse students in the global research effort on the impact of human activity on the energy balance on the artic sea ice.
 This is different from other classes studying aspects of climate in that students will actually be the researcher.

 RELN 370, American Sects and Cults, Dr. Susan Kwilecki - Sects and cults represent religion in its most unconventional and potentially volatile form.